UVA-CHNS/CRS/README.md

 A GIS tool was developed in ArcGIS Pro, which automatically maps currently eligble OSP areas and estimates the number of CRS credits they could provide.
 In addition, the tool identifies open spaces in the floodplain that are not currenty eligble for credit, but COULD BE if protected fom development.
 Various future crediting scenarios are calculated.

 Repository Overview:
-As of June 2023, this repository consists of two Branches and a Data Release.
+This repository consists of two Branches and a Data Release.
 The first Branch, 'GIS_Tool' contains the GIS tool in a ZIP file.
 The second Branch, 'Supporting-Documents' contains an Instructions Document, an Output Guide, and a Supplemental Resources Document.
 The Data Release contains input data for the Commonwealth of Virginia in a ZIPPED GEODATABASE file.

 Getting Started:
 The best place to start is the Instructions Document, located in the 'Supporting-Documents' Branch of this repository.
 This document provides a step-by-step guide for using the GIS tool, including links to supporting resources.